Death Hunt

 The inciting incident occurs at 12 minutes when Hazel files false accusations against Johnson for stealing his dog, stirring up a vengeful posse that forces Sergeant Millen to investigate..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 26 minutes marks the transition into Act II, occurring at 27% of the runtime.
-This indicates the protagonist's commitment to The posse opens fire on Johnson's cabin.
+This demonstrates the protagonist's commitment to The posse opens fire on Johnson's cabin.
 Johnson defends himself, killing Hazel and wounding others - transforming a minor dispute into a murder manhunt from which there is no return., moving from reaction to action.

 At 50 minutes, the Midpoint arrives at 52% of the runtime—precisely centered, creating perfect narrative symmetry.
 Notably, this crucial beat Modern technology arrives: a biplane and expert tracker Sundog are brought in.
 The authorities escalate resources and Johnson realizes conventional escape is impossible - the game has changed., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 73 minutes (75% through) represents the emotional nadir.
 Here, Johnson is cut off from his planned escape route to Alaska.
-Trapped by the posse's positioning and exhausted from the prolonged chase, his options collapse to a final deadly confrontation., illustrates the protagonist at their lowest point.
+Trapped by the posse's positioning and exhausted from the prolonged chase, his options collapse to a final deadly confrontation., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 79 minutes initiates the final act resolution at 81% of the runtime.
 Millen and Johnson finally meet face-to-face for the final confrontation.
 Despite mutual respect, both accept their roles in the tragedy that duty and circumstance have created., demonstrating the transformation achieved throughout the journey.